We may earn money or products from the companies mentioned in this post. Read our full disclosure here.

 I don’t know about you, but that’s about what’s left to pay on my student loans.
 And, you know, the higher end is our other debt.
 Gulp.
 That hurts enough.

 And expense aside, there’s a lot of time and effort involved in dividing up your stuff, finding new places to live, trying to make things fair, etc. It’s a lot of complicated, unpleasant work just to end your marriage.

 Think of the children.

-I’ve heard it said that “staying together for the kids” is a crappy reason to stay married, but I disagree (for the most part).
+I’ve heard it said that “staying together for the kids” is a crappy reason to stay married, but I disagree (for the most part – there are totally exceptions).

 Divorce is incredibly hard on children.
 And not just the actual split, but the life thereafter.